Winterstark/Wallcreeper/README.md

 A wallpaper theme is a collection of wallpapers that is only active during a specific set of conditions, namely: current time, season, and weather conditions.
 This allows you to always have a wallpaper matching the current conditions.

 ![Screenshot: wallpaper themes](http://i.imgur.com/HAFDROe.png)

+To set the active time of a wallpaper theme, use:
+* Predefined ranges (day, night, twilight)
+* 24 hrs format, e.g. 16 or 16:00
+* Custom ranges: 7 - 11
+* Any of the above formats, separated by commas: 12, 16 - 16:45, 20 - 21

+To set the active date of a wallpaper theme, use:
+* Predefined options (4 seasons, Full moon, etc.)
+* Custom date in the day-month format: 31.10.
+* Custom ranges: 20.2. - 5.3.
+* Any of the above formats, separated by commas: 5.5., 10.5. - 21.5., 31.5.

 The Wallcreeper release version comes bundled with a set of themes that adapts to the time of day (day, night, or sunset/sunrise), four seasons, local weather (clear, clouds, rain, or snow), as well as special events (e.g. full moon, winter holidays), which amounts to a total of 42 themes.